Estimate Time12 min

 Read Viewpoints on Fidelity.com: 5 ways to help protect retirement income

 Be aware of required minimum distributions (RMDs) from retirement accounts, which begin at age 73 as a result of the SECURE Act 2.0 for investors who turned 72 on or after January 1, 2023.
 The RMD age will increase again to 75 in 2033.
-These are the types of accounts that require RMDs: Traditional IRAs, 401(k) and 403(b) plans, SIMPLE, and SEP IRAs (but not Roth IRAs).
-The annual deadline is December 31 but you may take your first RMD by April 1 of the year following the year you turn 73.10 It's important to know, however, that if you choose to wait until April 1 for your first RMD, it will mean taking 2 RMDs that year—one in April, and one by the December 31 deadline.
+These are the types of accounts that require RMDs: Traditional IRAs, 401(k) and 403(b) plans, and SIMPLE and SEP IRAs (but not Roth IRAs).
+The annual deadline is December 31, but you may delay taking your first RMD up until April 1 of the year after you turn 73.10 It's important to know, however, that if you choose to wait until April 1 for your first RMD, it will mean taking 2 RMDs that year—one in April and one by the December 31 deadline.
 That additional income could have tax consequences for you.

 From saving to living